Hands typing on a laptop while working on copy for a private practice therapist website

 You Don’t Need a Fancy Website.

-You need one that says the right thing.
+You need one that does its job.

 • A website you're confident enough to actually send people to